RagingRectangle/Chatot/README.md

 - Full customization of Discord command names/text
 - Localized user translations based on Poracle/Discord languages
 - Only for user alerts (Channels not supported)
+- Option to add Golbat db to add raid tracking at specific gyms

 ## Requirements